michaelhoarau/amazon-forecast-tutorial/README.md

 ![Predictor Pending](pictures/predictor_pending.png)

-6. Learning is completed when [Active] is displayed as shown below:
+6. Learning is completed when **Active** is displayed as shown below:

 ![Predictor Active](pictures/predictor_active.png)

 ## Creating a prediction endpoint
-Now that learning has started, create an endpoint to make predictions:
+Now that learning is done, let's create an endpoint to request some predictions:

 ![Forecast start](pictures/generate_forecast_start.png)

-1. Click the [Start] button at the [Generate forecasts] on the right side of the screen.
+1. Click the **Start** button next to the **Generate forecasts** section on the right side of the screen.

-2．　Enter an appropriate name in [Forecast name].
-From the [Predictor] dropdown, select the name you gave to the learning environment.
+2．　Enter an appropriate name in **Forecast name**.
+From the **Predictor** dropdown, select the name you gave to the model trained earlier:
-*If nothing is displayed, press cancel and try again to display it.*

 ![Forecast details](pictures/generate_forecast_details.png)

-3. Press the [Create a forecast] button.
+3. Press the **Create a forecast** button.

-4. It will be a little long because the prediction endpoint will start to be generated:
+4. This will take some time, as the prediction endpoint will start:

 ![Forecast pending](pictures/generate_forecast_pending.png)

-5. The following display is complete.
-You can now predict:
+5. The following display shows our predictor is ready to servce predictions.
+You can now predict!

 ![Forecast active](pictures/generate_forecast_active.png)

 ## Make a prediction
-With the procedure below, you can make a prediction from the trained data:
+Let's make a prediction from the trained predictor:
-1. Press [Look up Forecast].
-Then, for [Forecast], select the name of the endpoint created earlier from the drop-down:
+1. Press **Look up Forecast**.
+Then, for **Forecast**, select the name of the endpoint created earlier from the drop-down:

 ![Prediction lookup](pictures/prediction_lookup.png)